MariaEgbuna/MariaEgbuna/README.md

 # Hello there, welcome to my Github Page 👋

-My name is Maria Egbuna and I am a self-taught data analyst with a B.S.c in Computer Science.
+My name is Maria and I am a self-taught data analyst with a B.S.c in Computer Science.
 My passion lies in transforming raw data into meaningful insights and compelling stories.
 I love using a variety of analytics tools to discover hidden narratives and tell stories through powerful visualizations.

 ## 🔍 What I’m Working On
 - Building a portfolio of real-world data projects